bllizzartt/Tello-Drone-Course/README.md

 <h3 align="center">Object detection</h3>

   <p align="center">
-    This project is a combination of projects that cover webcam, mp4, and img object detection training and tracking
+    This project is for object detection training and tracking with the use of the TELLO drone
     <br />
     <a href="https://github.com/bllizzartt/Object-Detection-Yolo"><strong>Explore the docs »</strong></a>
     <br />